-At 9:40 on the evening of 15 February, a terrible explosion on board Maine shattered the stillness in Havana Harbor.
+At 9:40p.m. on 15 February, a terrible explosion on board Maine shattered the stillness in Havana Harbor.
 Later investigations revealed that more than five tons of powder charges for the vessel's six and ten-inch guns ignited, virtually obliterating the forward third of the ship.
 The remaining wreckage rapidly settled to the bottom of the harbor.
 Most of Maine's crew were sleeping or resting in the enlisted quarters in the forward part of the ship when the explosion occurred.
-Two hundred and sixty-six men lost their lives as a result of the disaster: 260 died in the explosion or shortly thereafter, and six more died later from injuries.
+Two hundred and sixty-six men lost their lives because of the disaster: 260 died in the explosion or shortly thereafter, and six more died later from injuries.
 Captain Sigsbee and most of the officers survived because their quarters were in the aft portion of the ship.

 Spanish officials and the crew of the civilian steamer City of Washington acted quickly in rescuing survivors and caring for the wounded.
 The attitude and actions of the former allayed initial suspicions that hostile action caused the explosion, and led Sigsbee to include at the bottom of his initial telegram: "Public opinion should be suspended until further report."